NVIDIA/OptiX_Apps/README.md

  * To switch all example projects to the DevIL 1.7.8 version, replace `find_package(DevIL_1_8_0 REQUIRED)` in all CMakeLists.txt files against `find_package(DevIL_1_7_8 REQUIRED)`

 Generate the solution:
-* If you didn't install the OptiX SDK 7.0.0 into it's default directory, set the environment variable OPTIX7_PATH to your local installation folder (or adjust FindOptiX7.cmake).
+* If you didn't install the OptiX SDK 7.x into it's default directory, set the resp. environment variable `OPTIX7_PATH`, `OPTIX71_PATH`, `OPTIX72_PATH` to your local installation folder (or adjust the `FindOptiX7*.cmake` scripts).
 * From the Start menu Open CMake (cmake-gui).
 * Select the `optix_apps` folder in the *Where is the source code* field.
 * Select a new build folder inside the *Where to build the binaries*.
 * Click *Configure*.
 (On the very first run that will prompt to create the build folder.
 Click OK.)
 * Select the Visual Studio version which matches the one you used to build the 3rdparty libraries.
 You must select the "x64" version!
 (Note that newer CMake GUI versions have that in a separate listbox named "Optional platform for generator".)
 * Click *Finish*.
-(That will list all four PROJECT_NAME and the resp. include directories and libraries used inside the CMake GUI output window.)
+(That will list all examples' PROJECT_NAME` and the resp. include directories and libraries used inside the CMake GUI output window the first time a `find_package()` is called.
+Control that this found all the libraries in the 3rdparty folder and the desired OptiX 7.x include directory.
+If multiple OptiX SDK 7.x are installed, the highest minor version is used.)
 * Click *Generate*.
-(Control that this found all the libraries in the 3rdparty folder and the OPTIX7_INCLUDE_DIR from your OptiX SDK 7.0.0 installation.)

 Building the examples:
 * Open Visual Studio 2017 resp.
 Visual Studio 2019 and load the solution from your build folder.
 * Select the *Debug* or *Release* *x64* target and pick *Menu* -> *Build* -> *Rebuild Solution*.
 That builds all projects in the solution in parallel.

 Adding the libraries and data (Yes, this could be done automatically but this is required only once.):
 * Copy the x64 library DLLs: `cudart64_<toolkit_version>.dll, glew32.dll, DevIL.dll, ILU.dll, ILUT.dll assimp-vc<compiler_version>-mt.dll` into the build folder with the executables (*bin/Release* or *bin/Debug*).
-(E.g. `cudart64_101.dll` from CUDA Toolkit 10.1 and `assimp-vc141-mt.dll` from the 3rdparty/assimp folder when building with MSVS 2017.)
+(E.g. `cudart64_101.dll` from CUDA Toolkit 10.1 and `assimp-vc141-mt.dll` from the `3rdparty/assimp` folder when building with MSVS 2017.)
-* Copy all files from the *data* folder into the build folder with the executables (*bin/Release* or *bin/Debug*).
+* Important: Copy all files from the `data` folder into the build folder with the executables (`bin/Release` or `bin/Debug`).

 **Linux**